-Go ahead and fix minor issues with loose drawers, cupboard doors or hardware.
+Go ahead and fix minor issues with loose drawers, cupboard doors, or hardware.
 Additionally, if you know the faucet leaks, replace or repair, as the issue will most certainly show up in the inspection report.
 Also, leaking faucets screams a lack of maintenance to a buyer.
 Change the filter in the AC/Heating unit.

 Remove pets from the house.
 You don’t want your pet to escape when the inspector opens a door.
 Also, often dogs are protective of their home and even if caged will bark at the strangers in the house.
 Don’t let your pet get stressed!
 A home inspection can take up to four hours, depending on the size and age of the house.
-Be sure the inspector can access sinks, showers or tubs.
+Be sure the inspector can access sinks, showers, or tubs.

+?
 Can the Buyer Attend the Inspection?

-When buyers attend and want to walk every step with the inspector, they may be distracted, forget to inspect or document an issue or take much longer than expected, causing a delay when the inspector will be ready to review the findings with the buyer and the buyer’s agent.
+When buyers attend and want to walk every step with the inspector, they may be distracted.
+Also, they could forget to inspect, or document an issue.
+And, This could cause the process to take much longer than expected, causing a delay when the inspector will be ready to review the findings with the buyer and the buyer’s agent.

-Typically home inspectors arrive first, complete their inspection and document any issues for their report.
+Typically home inspectors arrive first, complete their inspection, and document any issues for their report.
 Most buyers and their agents arrive at the end of the inspection process for an on-site review with the home inspection.
 Also, at this time, the home inspector will walk the buyers through the house and show them any areas of concern.